Chen Tang

 When you’re choosing new projects, which types of roles do you lean towards and why?

 With what I mentioned above, I gravitate toward roles that give me the chance to transform.
-I want to look, feel, be totally different for a while.
+I want to look, feel, and be totally different for a while.
 One of the phrases I hate most is, “just be yourself.”
 Yeah, but “yourself” when?
 Talking to whom?
 Where did you grow up?
 How are you feeling at that particular time?
 And so forth.
 You’re still yourself, but you can be completely different, sometimes unrecognizably so.
 Honestly, I think I’m just a boring actor living in LA who makes regrettable taco runs late at night.
 I’m interested in characters that have vastly different lives than that.
 I’d love to get the chance to explore and experience those slices of life for a while.

 Our second issue centers around the theme of “metamorphosis.”
 As humans, we go through changes that allow us to reflect, evolve, and embrace ourselves; what has introduced the biggest change in your life thus far?